fdjingliu/FD-Driveset/README.md

-# FD-Driveset: A dataset for abnormal driving behavior detection
+# FD-Driveset: A dataset for abnormal driving behavior Identification

 # Description

-This data collected via IMU of smartphones, which can be used for driving behavior detection.
+This data collected via IMU of smartphones, which can be used for driving behavior Identification.
 The raw data is in json data format, , as shown in the figure below:

 ![](./imgs/json.png)